sngrl/string-blade-compiler/README.md

 =======================

 Require this package in your composer.json and run composer update (or run composer require sngrl/string-blade-compiler:1.*  directly):

 "sngrl/string-blade-compiler": "1.*"

-After updating composer, add the ServiceProvider to the providers array in app/config/app.php 'sngrl\StringBladeCompiler\StringBladeCompilerServiceProvider',
+After updating composer, add the ServiceProvider to the "providers" array in app/config/app.php:

+'sngrl\StringBladeCompiler\StringBladeCompilerServiceProvider',

 There is no need to add a Facade to the aliases array in the same file as the service provider, this is being included  automatically in the ServiceProvider.